CalthorpeAnalytics/uf-fs-codetest/README.md

 ## Goal: Measuring success

 Complete the **Basic Requirements** below.
-If time allows, pick one or both Bons Requirements.
 This is a timeboxed exercise, so write the minumum amount of code necessary to fulfill the requirements.
+If time allows, pick a Bonus Requirement.
 We will assess your solution based on these criteria:

 1. Code functions as specified in Basic Requirements
 2. Code is well-factored and uses common patterns ("good practices")